harlecin/hugo-site/content/post/sql-4-ds.md

 FROM some_table
 ```

+Last but not least, I will quickly talk about data types.
+## Data types
+SQL Server offers essentially 6 different data type categories:

+1. Exact numeric: `int`, `numeric`, etc
+2. Approximate numeric: `float` and `real`
+3. Character: `char`, `varchar` and `nchar` and `nvarchar`
+4. Date/time: `date`, `time`, `datetime`, etc
+5. Binary: `varbinary`, `image`, etc
+6. Other: `xml`, `geography`, etc

+Choosing the right data type depends on your specific application and depending on your choice, you will need less or more storage space.
+One important point though when you work with characters:

+> Choose `nchar` or `nvarchar` to get Unicode characters!

+That was a brief detour into data types.

 I hope you found this short overview useful.
 I plan to cover working with (columnstore) indices and the SQL Server Machine Learning Library in another post.